nais/wonderwall/README.md

 you'll probably want to use refresh tokens to avoid redirecting end-users to the `/oauth2/login` endpoint whenever the access tokens have expired.
 This can be enabled by using the `session.refresh` flag.

-If session refresh is enabled, tokens will at the earliest be automatically renewed 5 minutes before they expire.
-This happens whenever the end-user visits any path that is proxied to the upstream application.
+If enabled, tokens will be automatically renewed 5 minutes (at the earliest) before they expire.
+They will also be renewed _after_ expiry, as long as the session itself has not ended or been marked as inactive.
+Refreshing happens whenever the end-user visits any path that is proxied to the upstream application.

 The `session.refresh` flag also enables a new endpoint: